avito-tech/avito-android/docs/content/contributing/Logging.md

 ## Testing

-`StubLoggerFactory` and `StubLogger` can be used in tests
+`StubLoggerFactory` and `StubLogger` can be used in tests.

-`StubLogger` will write to stdout only during test runs from IDE
+`StubLogger` will write to stdout only during test runs from IDE.

 ## Verbose mode

-Use gradle property `avito.logging.verbosity` to override gradle logging level and send avito logs to stdout (e.g. with gradle's `quiet` level.)
+Use Gradle property `avito.logging.verbosity` to override Gradle logging level and send avito logs to stdout (e.g. with Gradle's `quiet` level.)

 Value defines which levels to override.

-For example: `-Pavito.logging.verbosity=INFO` makes `INFO` and higher(`WARNING`) levels act like level quiet
+For example: `-Pavito.logging.verbosity=INFO` makes `INFO` and higher (`WARNING`) levels act like level quiet

-`CRITICAL`, which is mapped to gradle's `error` level is visible already on quiet level
+`CRITICAL`, which is mapped to Gradle's `error` level is visible already on quiet level

 Possible values are in `DEBUG`, `INFO`, `WARNING`, `CRITICAL` (see `com.avito.logger.LogLevel`)

-Default is not defined
+Default is not defined.

 ### Stacktrace

-Add gradle's `--stacktrace` to also print stacktraces in verbose mode if available
+Add Gradle's `--stacktrace` to also print stacktraces in verbose mode if available.

 ### Why is it needed?

-Gradle use lifecycle level by default, but to see info or debug level you have to set it for whole gradle run via `--info` or `--debug`, which made console output unreadable and build slow.
+Gradle use lifecycle level by default, but to see info or debug level you have to set it for whole Gradle run via `--info` or `--debug`, which made console output unreadable and build slow.

 There is an issue for